Tprafke/book-keeper/README.md

 ## Description

-A simple bookmark app built using Javascript, HTML, and CSS.
+A simple bookmark app built using JavaScript, HTML, and CSS.
 Allows users to save website bookmarks in their browser's local storage.

 ## Languages & Technologies